 It worked, and begged the obvious next question – should it be done again?
 Hythe already has one biennial showpiece event, the Venetian Fete, so it soon fell into place that the Fete and the Festival would alternate.
 (Which is just as well, as it takes two years to organise!)

-Always, the aim is to provide fun and interest at minimum cost to the public, with many events FREE to attend.
+As always, the aim is to provide interest and entertainment, at minimum cost to the public, with many events FREE to attend.

 This means that funds have to be raised from sponsors large and small.
-Festival after Festival, generous donations were made, regular support was offered by Hythe Town Council and small shops and even individuals made contributions.
+Festival after festival, generous donations have been made, regular support has been offered by our Councillors, and small shops and individuals have made contributions.